FAQ list for LCD driver libraries

 Yes, both KS07xx parallel bus mode and serial mode are supported.

-With serial bus mode the compilation switch for "single-chip" mode is used.
+With serial bus mode, the compilation switch for "single-chip" mode is used.
 All LCD register access is then done via two small user-defined access-functions.
 You will only have to write an assess-driver function for your particular SPI-bus hardware.
 You can also use the template functions included with the library, which emulate an SPI-bus via software and I/O ports.

 Please note that in serial bus mode it is not possible to do read-modify-write operations on the KS07xx screen content.
 The LCD-driver library must then be compiled for "buffered mode".